os-observability/perf-test-tempo-opensearch/opensearch-results.md

 ### 5

-1963.22 per second dropping around 100 spans in the collector queue, but the bulk processor is dropping spans as well
+1963.22 per second dropping around 100 spans (up to 800 spans/sec) in the collector queue, but the bulk processor is dropping spans as well

 ```bash
       "rootRoutes": [